 All this by Cuthbert Brodrick, a noted, Yorkshire architect with Hull still about just qualifying.
 The one next door isn't, as first thought, one of his, though, with the coming some 30 years later.

-For more of Brodrick's handiwork, it's only 5 minutes up to but who has time for either with the clock ticking down?
+For more of Brodrick's handiwork, it's only five minutes up to but who has time for either with the clock ticking down?

 Elsewhere, the Director of Contrived Waterhole Naming nearly gets full marks for the stat-smashing spin bowler although you'll have to head off in the direction of Headingly for that.